decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-12-16-strong-adaptive-lower-bound.md

 * The core idea of the Dolev and Reischuk lower bound is to isolate some party $p$ and make sure it does not receive any message and hence will not reach agreement.
 But in a randomized protocol, how can the adversary isolate party $p$?
 The answer is that it uses its ability to claw back: once it sees any party send a message to $p$, it immediately corrupts that party and claws back that message.

 Note that the lower bound on broadcast in synchrony implies a lower bound on agreement in synchrony.
 In turn, this implies a lower bound on agreement in asynchrony.

+### Proof idea

+As in Dolev and Reischuk 1982, we will show that some party $p$ gets no message and hence must cause a error with a (large) constant probability.
+This is done by defining two worlds.
+In world 1 there are $f/2$ parties with omission failures.
+In world 2, we choose a uniformly random party $p$ from this set of $f/2$ and un-corrupt it.
+Instead we add omission failures to the $f/2$ first messages sent to $p$.

+Seeking a contradiction, we look at world 1 and use Markov inequity to argue that with a large probability the protocol sends not too much messages.
+Conditioned on this event, there is still a large probability that the party $p$ gets no more than $f/2$ messages.
+Conditioned on this event, there is a probability that all parties output the leader value (there is no error).

+We then show indistingushability between world 1 and world 2.
+Then in world 2, conditioned on these three events, party $p$ sees no message, so there is a constant probability that party $p$ has either a safety error or a liveness error.

 ### Proof